Milan Design Week 2019 | The 5VIE district, between art and design

 Presenting BRAIN INK-HOME, La Manica Lunga Officina Creativa activates experimental art programs aimed to promote people’s diverse abilities; this way, art becomes a valuable instrument of prevention and social inclusion.
 Since 2005, La Manica Lunga is running projects and collaborations in Europe; some artists involved in its activities are now featured in Outsider Art museums.
 La Manica Lunga presents a limited edition series of placemats.

 La Manica Lunga Officina Creativa | sottopiatto.06 – BRAIN INK-HOME

-Architect and designer Federica Lusiardi [Bianchini & Lusiardi associati] presents her Terrestre-re-lamps collection of lamps.
-The project, which comprise a number of limited-edition objects, emphasizes the use of hand-made paper, but the focus is on extremely clean-cut forms as well as on the possibility to combine different lampshades.
+Architect and designer Federica Lusiardi [Bianchini & Lusiardi Associati] presents her Terrestre-re-lamps collection of lamps.
+The project, which comprises some limited-edition objects, emphasizes the use of hand-made paper, but the focus is on extremely clean-cut forms as well as on the possibility to combine different lampshades.
 Each piece uniqueness is obtained by overlapping, weaving, and folding the paper, which is partially recycled.

 Federica Lusiardi | O1S+ TERRESTRE re-lamps

 400GON is a design office based in Naples.
 “We believe in a 360-degree approach to design, hence the name 400GON.
 We create either temporary or permanent spaces, ranging from the intimacy of a home to the convivial atmosphere of a restaurant, providing each project with an identity and taking charge of the whole design process, from inception to completion.
 We further enrich our projects with bespoke elements designed by us to give each space uniqueness and originality“.
 On exhibition with C5, side table and lamp.